 6¼” in diameter.
 Near mint with a few utensil marks.
 These were purchased at the United States auction by the prior owner.
-Note the archival showing ss US’s third-class dining room with bread plates set on the tables.
 Only one left.

 7¾” multi-use plate.
 According to the manufacturer’s catalog, it could be used for fish, salad, dessert, or “breakfast.”
 I’m sure the stewards found many more uses for it!
 Made by Lamberton.
 Excellent condition.
 Several available.

 Rarely seen soup bowl in the graystar pattern.
 More correctly called a “soup plate” (according to the manufacturer), there are several available by both Lamberton and Mayer.
 Measures 8″ in diameter.
 Excellent condition.
 Three available.

 Oval bowl used as a vegetable dish on board.
 Measures 5½” and made by Lamberton.
 Excellent condition.
 This was purchased at the United States auction by the prior owner.
 Excellent condition.

 Not often seen beer goblet from the service of the ss United States.
 In excellent condition and measures about 6″ tall.
 Have your next craft brew in style!
 A few available.

 Super nice mid-century champagne saucer from the Big Ship, the ss United States.
 It stands about 4.5″ tall.
 In excellent condition.

 A highball glass as used in the dining rooms on the ss United States.
 In excellent condition and measuring about 5″ tall.
 A few available.

 Hefty water tumbler as used in the cabins on board the ss United States.
 Measures about 4″ tall and in excellent condition.